slerman12/Help-me/7-Ongoing.md

 - when support is withdrawn.

-Furthermore, "support", as distinct from "pay", was withdrawn long before Michael sent that email.
+Furthermore, "support," as distinct from "pay," was withdrawn long before Michael sent that email.

 ## Definitions